ddewaele/emberjs-crud-rest/README.md

 ### A template

-We create a template that loops over the model. (notice how content and model are often used referring to the same thing.)
+And finally we need a template that loops over the model. (notice how content and model are often used referring to the same thing.)

   <script type="text/x-handlebars" data-template-name="locations" >